-The submission contribution charged is in aid of Belfast Photo Festival 2019 and directly contributes to the organisation and delivery of the festival for the benefit of all participants, the money received is shared directly with the selected artists.
+The submission contribution charged is in aid of Belfast Photo Festival 2022 and directly contributes to the organisation and delivery of the festival for the benefit of all participants.
+The money received is shared with the participating artists.
 Belfast Photo Festival is a non-profit organisation.
 Registered charity number: NIC102819.

 FESTIVAL INFORMATION & KEY DATES

 The OPEN SUBMISSION exhibitions will be shown in the main Festival gallery.
-Additional opportunities may arise and be offered for exhibition in a wide range of venues from galleries, non gallery spaces, factory buildings, empty shops and potentially public space as relevant.
+Additional opportunities may arise and be offered for exhibition in a wide range of venues from galleries, non gallery spaces, factory buildings and public spaces as relevant.

-Successful entrants will be selected and notified by email in late-March / Early April 2019 with information regarding following steps towards the final exhibition.
+Successful entrants will be selected and notified by email in late-February / Early March 2022 with information regarding the steps to be made towards the final exhibition.
+The method of production and display of each photographer's work is at the discretion of the Belfast Photo Festival.
 A list of selected applicants and awardees will be published on the Belfast Photo Festival website.
 The decision on successful entrants is final.
 Unsuccessful candidates will be notified.

-From December onwards applications will be highlighted by Belfast Photo Festival Curators and shown through the @BelfastPhotoFestival Instagram and shared with our 6K+ online audience.
-Please note that if your work is shared on the Belfast Photo Festival Instagram platform this does not mean that your work has or has not been selected for the festival as successful applicants will be determined later (in March 2019) after the works have been seen by the Jury.
-Through submitting your work you give permission for the Belfast Photo Festival Team to potentially use your work in this way and to publish it online and on the Belfast Photo Festival social media platforms.
+From October onwards, applications will be highlighted by Belfast Photo Festival Curators and shown through the @BelfastPhotoFestival Instagram and shared with our 60K+ online audience.
+Please note that if your work is shared on the Belfast Photo Festival Instagram platform this does not mean that your work has or has not been selected for the festival as successful applicants will be determined later (in February 2022) after the works have been seen by the Jury.
+Through submitting your work you give permission for the Belfast Photo Festival team to potentially use your work in this way and to publish it online and on the Belfast Photo Festival social media platforms.

-All winners will be included in the 2019 Belfast Photo Festival Exhibitions Programme.
-Belfast Photo Festival will produce your photographic work for exhibition in the festivals main city centre gallery at no cost to you (the photographer).
-A number of other awards will be made by the Jury and Belfast Photo Festival Team consisting of cash, services, special exhibitions and exposure through publications.
+All winners will be included in the 2022 Belfast Photo Festival Exhibitions Programme.
+Belfast Photo Festival will produce your photographic work for exhibition in the festival's main city centre gallery at no cost to you (the photographer / artist), with the method of production and display being at the festival's discretion.
+A number of other awards will be made by the Jury and Belfast Photo Festival team consisting of cash, services, special exhibitions and exposure through publications.

-If the artist wishes to keep their work produced by the Festival or supplied to the Festival after exhibition it is the artist's responsibility to collect their work in person or organise and pay for the transportation of their work within the set deadline, failing this the work will be destroyed.
+If the artist wishes to acquire their work produced by the Festival after the exhibition, it is the artist's responsibility to collect their work in person or organise and pay for the transportation of their work within a deadline to be mutually agreed in advance, failing that the work will be destroyed.